Sue Stockdale: Personal life

 Stockdale is married and currently resides in Wiltshire, UK.

 Awards and accolades

 Stockdale received the Presidents Shield for Highest Personal Achievement from Royal Society of St George in 1996, and was recognised as a Pioneer to the Life of the Nation by Her Majesty Queen Elizabeth II in 2003.
+In 2024, Sue was awarded an Honorary Fellowship by the Royal Scottish Geographical Society in recognition of her achievements in exploration.